adalton/apue3/Chapter12/Readme.md

 5. Given that you can create multiple threads to perform different tasks within a program, explain why you might still need to use `fork`.

+   Threads run in the same address space, so an error in the code running in one thread can affect another.
+With `fork`, the child is a separate process that can't (directly) affect the state of the parent.

+   Additionally, some system calls cannot be used by multithreaded programs.
+   For example, the `setns` system call in Linux --- which is used to switch user namespaces --- cannot be called by multithreaded processes for some namespaces.

 6. Reimplement the program in Figure 10.29 to make it thread-safe without using `nanosleep` or `clock_nanosleep`.